tilt-dev/tilt.build/blog/_posts/2019-09-09-commit-of-the-month-august.md

 This feature uses heuristics to guess whether you’re running in a local cluster (like Minikube or Docker Desktop).
 Local cluster are obviously not production, so they’re always safe.
 If your KubeContext is _not_ pointing to something that we can identify as a local cluster, then we block your deploy and throw up this warning instead.

 If you were in fact pointing at your production cluster, then yay, crisis averted!
-If you actually _meant_ to deploy to this cluster (say, it’s your staging cluster, or maybe you’re excited about all the benefits you get from developing against a remote k8s cluster), you can easily [whitelist the cluster in your Tiltfile](https://docs.tilt.dev/api.html#api.allow_k8s_contexts), and Tilt won’t bother you about it anymore.
+If you actually _meant_ to deploy to this cluster (say, it’s your staging cluster, or maybe you’re excited about all the benefits you get from developing against a remote k8s cluster), you can easily [allow the cluster in your Tiltfile](https://docs.tilt.dev/api.html#api.allow_k8s_contexts), and Tilt won’t bother you about it anymore.
 (You don’t even to have to restart Tilt, because it’s responsive to changes in your Tiltfile!)

 ```
 allow_k8s_contexts('my-staging-cluster')